0x1eef/portzap/README.md

 directory by the root user.

-Once the initial installation is done, future updates are incremental, which means that portzap will only add or update ports that have changed since the last update.
+Once the initial installation is done, future updates are incremental, which means that portzap will only add, remove or update ports that have changed since the last update.

 ## Usage